opensim-org/opensim-core/CONTRIBUTING.md

 Doxygen only looks in your .h files; it does not generate documentation from .cpp files.
 Thus, comments in .cpp files don't need to follow doxygen formatting, and in fact they should not because it is confusing and makes it look like there is API documentation when there isn't.
 You should mostly use `//`-style comments in .cpp files, and be sure you are addressing your comments to the right audience -- no doxygen reader will ever see them.

-Read more about doxygen on this page: Guide to Building Doxygen
+Read more about doxygen on this page in the OpenSim documentation: [Guide to Building Doxygen](http://simtk-confluence.stanford.edu:8080/display/OpenSim/Guide+to+Building+Doxygen)

 ### Each line of text should be at most 80 characters